CJay-Cipher/printf/README.md

 # 0x11.
 C - printf TEAM PROJECT

 ## Description
-This project aims to demonstrate our team work on the _printf function which writes formatted output to the standard output stream (stdout).
+This project aims to demonstrate our teamwork on the _printf function which writes formatted output to the standard output stream (stdout).
 It supports several conversion specifiers and flags, implemented incrementally through various tasks.
 Each task adds new features to the function.

 ## TASKS